splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

 #.
 Use the table of traces to view trace details or group metrics based on a tag.

 Trace Analyzer searches all traces within the default retention period of 8 days.
 See :ref:`apm-data-retention` to learn more about the default trace retention period.
+(Note: We are deprecating Classic View, so I think we should get rid of this blurb telling customers to use Classic View.)

 Explore trace and error counts
 -------------------------------